-I instantly felt happy for my best friend.
+I instantly felt happiness for my best friend.
 I witnessed how much she busted her butt off to get into that digital marketing company.
-But I found it odd that her tone did not reflect the good news that she just shared.
-That’s something I pointed out, and my best friend took it as a cue to finally talk about what’s bothering her – envy.
+But I found it odd that her tone did not reflect the good news that she had just shared.
+That’s something I pointed out, and my best friend took it as a cue to finally talk about what’s bothering her – extreme romantic jealousy.

 The “Jealousy Bug”

-“It was my coworkers, you see.
-Of course, we were not the best of friends, but we were quite chummy at work.
-As soon as the boss announced my promotion, though, I saw their strained smiles and claps.
+As we were talking, she said, “It was my coworkers, you see.
+Of course, we were not best friends but friendly at work.
+As soon as the boss announced my promotion, I saw their strained smiles and claps.
 During the coffee break, they did not invite me to get up and go to the pantry, which they usually did.
-I even found them huddling there, but they dispersed and pretended like nothing happened when they saw me.”
-That really reeks of envy if you ask me.
+I even found them huddling there, but they dispersed and pretended nothing happened when they saw me.”
+That reeks of envy if you ask me.

 “I understand,” I said carefully.
 “It seems like your coworkers have caught the jealousy bug.
 Envious feelings occur more often than you think, even if you do not mean to seem above them.
 You should relax your mind, knowing that you did not use hocus pocus to get that promotion.”

-If the person reading this blog has ever felt envious of a coworker, here are a few tips on avoiding jealousy over that newly promoted person.
+If the person reading this blog has ever felt that envy jealousy of a coworker, here are a few healthy tips on avoiding valued relationship jealousy over that newly promoted person.

 The primary thing you need to do is to stop denying your jealousy of someone else’s success.
-I know how challenging that can be to say out loud, but you should at least be able to admit your jealousy.
+I know how challenging that can be to say out loud, but you should at least be able to admit your jealous feelings.

 Recognizing jealousy allows you to assert your own goals.
 After all, you don’t have jealousy of something that you do not want.
-Still, instead of trying to bring the successful person down, you should use your jealousy to feed your determination to be better than them in a different way.
+Still, instead of trying to bring the successful person down, you should use your jealous controlling behavior to feed your determination to be better than them in a different way.

 Count Your Blessings Instead Of Being Jealous

 We experience jealousy on a whim sometimes.
-Jealousy is like a childish part of them that makes them think, “All for me; nothing for others.”
-People with jealousy do not aspire to have the job of the newly promoted person, but they’re jealous anyway.
+Jealousy is like a childish part that makes them think, “All for me; nothing for others.”
+People experiencing jealousy do not aspire to have the job of the newly promoted person, but they’re jealous anyway.

-If you ever go through that phase, you have not counted your blessings in a while.
-That’s something you must often do because of jealousy towards the wrong individuals.
+If you ever go through that jealous phase in your romantic relationship, you have not counted your blessings in a while.
+It would help if you often did that because of jealousy towards the wrong individuals.
 For instance, while jealousy is their only win, you are ahead of them by five or ten goals.
 Once you realize that, you may feel like a fool as jealousy shouldn’t even take place.